Luigi Gasparotto: Biography

 Gasparotto was born in Sacile, Province of Pordenone.
 His father, Leopoldo Gasparotto, a small landowner and Garibaldian, educated him to democratic and secular ideals.
-Moving to Milan, he practiced the profession of lawyer and frequented the Lombard Democratic Society.
+Moving to Milan, he practised the profession of lawyer and frequented the Lombard Democratic Society.
 From 1897 he adhered to Freemasonry, attending the Milanese institution.

-Gasparotto opposed to the Italian military in intervention in Libia in 1911-1912 and was elected deputy of the Kingdom of Italy in Milan in 1913.
+Gasparotto opposed to the Italian military intervention in Libia in 1911-1912 and was elected deputy of the Kingdom of Italy in Milan in 1913.
 As a combatant during World War I, he was decorated with three ilver Medals of Military Valor.
-After the war he was among the founders of the National Combatants Association and promoted a movement of ex-combatants called "National Renewal," of radical inspiration with which he was reconfirmed in the Chamber of Deputies in 1919, and again in June 1921 with Social Democracy.
+After the war, he was among the founders of the National Combatants Association and promoted a movement of ex-combatants called "National Renewal," of radical inspiration, with which he was reconfirmed in the Chamber of Deputies in 1919, and again in June 1921 with Social Democracy.

 Gasparotto served as Minister of War from July 1921 to February 1922 in the First Bonomi government, during which he promoted the rite of the Unknown Soldier.
 Elected deputy again in 1924, he was vice president of the Chamber.
-Although he did not adhere to the Aventine Secession against Benito Mussolini he was part of the opposition in the courtroom and resigned as vice president in December 1926.
+Although he did not adhere to the Aventine Secession against Benito Mussolini, he was part of the opposition in the courtroom and resigned as vice president in December 1926.
 After the legislature ended in 1928, he withdrew from political life.

-After the armistice of Cassibile of September 1943, Gasparotto was part of a committee of anti-fascists that tried to organize, without success, the defense of Milan against the Germans.
+After the armistice of Cassibile of September 1943, Gasparotto was part of a committee of anti-fascists that tried to organize, without success, the defence of Milan against the Germans.
 His son Leopoldo became an Italian resistance movement leader, but was captured by the Germans in December 1943 and killed in Fossoli on 22 June 1944.

-In the transitional constitutional period Gasparotto was Minister of the Air Force from January to June 1945.
+In the transitional constitutional period, Gasparotto was Minister of the Air Force from January to June 1945.
 At the end of World War II in 1945, he was called to the National Council and from December 1945 to July 1946 he was Minister for Post-War Assistance in the First De Gasperi government.
 Elected Deputy to the Constituent Assembly in June 1946 for the National Democratic Union, he was the first Italian Minister of Defence, created by the merger of three ministries (War, Navy, and Air Force) under the Third De Gasperi government (February – May 1947).

 Senator of the Republic by appointment, in Legislature I (1948), after the resignation of Giuseppe Paratore, Gasparotto was nominated for the Presidency of the Senate, but he renounced his candidacy shortly before the vote.
 He was vice-president of the mixed group until 1953.

 Gasparotto died on 29 June 1954 in his country house in Cantello.